zmax/react-webpack-cookbook/content/Loading-SVG.md

-Webpack has a [few ways](https://github.com/webpack/webpack/issues/595) to load SVG.
+﻿Webpack has a [few ways](https://github.com/webpack/webpack/issues/595) to load SVG.
 However the simplest way is through **file-loader**.

 ## Installation and configuration
 Install the loader: `npm install file-loader --save-dev`.